blairrorani/blairrorani-old/_posts/2015-7-2-clarity-alignment-and-action.md

 * Faster, crash-resistant computers (proposed solution)
 * Auto-save and working remotely and on the train (benefits of changing things)

-**How can you use story design to get maximum clarity at the start of a project?**
+**How can you normally get clarity at the start of a project?
+What is normally painful about this approach?
+What does this approach help you to gain?**